LucHermitte/vim-UT/doc/rspec-integration.md

 ```
 flavor 'LucHermitte/vim-UT', '>= 0.3.0'
 ```
-Note: you don't want to have your plugin to always depend on vim-flavor.
+Note: you don't want to have your plugin to always depend on vim-UT.
 Only your tests will need it.

 __Beware, VimFlavor won't clone from `master` but from the last known tag.
 I've lost days trying to figure out why tests were failing because of that.__